 6.23.2.2 Overview of the solution

 An UAS consists of one UAV controller (UAVC) and one UAV.
 The UAVC can be a networked meaning the UAVC is connected to a 3GPP network and connected to the UAV via the 3GPP network or the UAVC can be non-networked meaning the UAVC is not connected to the 3GPP network and connected to UAV via a transport outside the scope of 3GPP e.g. internet.
+In this release of specification, a networked UAVC is considered as a normal UE, without having any aerial subscription and without having the need for secondary authentication & authorization by the USS/UTM.
+However, the concepts defined in the paper for authentication & authorization of an UAV by the USS/UTM can be utilised for a networked UAVC also, if in future there is a need to do so.

 Based on the type of UAVC (networked or non-networked) used in an UAS, the complete solution can be viewed in two different representation from 3GPP point view.